 Or maybe you’ve been too harsh and there are holes in the storyline?
 Go back in and look for the pics that will fill those holes.

 This is the selection you’re gonna work on in the develop module!
-So stay tuned for the second episode of the Lightroom Saga: Navigating the Develop Module.
+So stay tuned for the second episode of the Lightroom Saga: How to Edit Photos in Lightroom.

 In the previous Lightroom photography tutorial, I walked you through the very important process of importing and selecting your files.
 If all is well by now you have a couple of pics selected that you wanna edit.
 In this Lightroom tutorial, I’m gonna show you how to edit photos in the Develop Module in Adobe Lightroom.
 Let’s first talk about why editing your photos is super important………..